 The Bottom Line

-AI receptionists are no longer experimental technology.
-They are production-ready tools that thousands of businesses use daily to handle phone calls more efficiently and at a fraction of the cost of human receptionists.
+AI receptionists are shipping.
+They’re running in production today.
+Thousands of businesses use them daily at a fraction of the cost of a human hire.

 Related Articles